awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

 | **Create Replication Group** | [Creating a Redis \(cluster mode disabled\) Replication Group from Scratch \(AWS CLI\)](Replication.CreatingReplGroup.NoExistingCluster.Classic.md#Replication.CreatingReplGroup.NoExistingCluster.Classic.CLI) [Creating a Redis \(cluster mode enabled\) Replication Group from Scratch \(AWS CLI\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.CLI)  | [Creating a Redis \(cluster mode disabled\) Replication Group from Scratch \(ElastiCache API\)](Replication.CreatingReplGroup.NoExistingCluster.Classic.md#Replication.CreatingReplGroup.NoExistingCluster.Classic.API) [Creating a Redis \(cluster mode enabled\) Replication Group from Scratch \(ElastiCache API\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.API) |
 | **Modify Replication Group** | [Using the AWS CLI](Replication.Modify.md#Replication.Modify.CLI)  | [Using the ElastiCache API](Replication.Modify.md#Replication.Modify.API)  |

+## ElastiCache for Redis Version 5\.0\.4 \(Enhanced\)<a name="redis-version-5-0.4"></a>

+Amazon ElastiCache for Redis introduces the next version of the Redis engine supported by Amazon ElastiCache\.
+It includes the following enhancements:
++ Engine stability guarantee in special conditions\.
++ Improved Hyperloglog error handling\.
++ Enhanced handshake commands for reliable replication\.
++ Consistent message delivery tracking via `XCLAIM` command\.
++ Improved `LFU `field management in objects\.
++ Enhanced transaction management when using `ZPOP`\.

+For more information, see [Redis 5\.0\.4 Release Notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES) at Redis on GitHub\.

 ## ElastiCache for Redis Version 5\.0\.3 \(Enhanced\)<a name="redis-version-5-0.3"></a>

 Amazon ElastiCache for Redis introduces the next version of the Redis engine supported by Amazon ElastiCache\.
 It includes the following enhancements:
 + Bug fixes to improve sorted set edge cases, accurate memory usage and more\.
 For more information, see [Redis 5\.0\.3 release notes](https://raw.githubusercontent.com/antirez/redis/5.0/00-RELEASENOTES)\.
 + Ability to rename commands: ElastiCache for Redis 5\.0\.3 includes a new parameter called `rename-commands` that allows you to rename potentially dangerous or expensive Redis commands that may cause accidental data loss, such as `FLUSHALL` or `FLUSHDB`\.
-This is the similar to the rename\-command configuration in open source Redis\.
+This is similar to the rename\-command configuration in open source Redis\.
 However, ElastiCache has improved the experience by providing a fully managed workflow\.
 The command name changes are applied immediately, and automatically propagated across all nodes in the cluster that contain the command list\.
 There is no intervention required on your part, such as rebooting nodes\.

   The following examples demonstrate how to modify existing parameter groups\.
 They include the `rename-commands` parameter, which is a space\-separated list of commands you want to rename: